Motorcycle accident claims

 - Loss of earnings, bonuses or potential job opportunities.

-Can I claim if it was my fault?
+Can I claim if the accident was my fault?

 Motorbike claims are different from other personal injury claims as the responsibility may be shared.
 When we assess your claim, we’ll decide whether the accident was entirely your fault, entirely another road user’s fault, or a shared fault between you both.